The best places to go in Cornwall to avoid the summer crowds

 Cawsand and Kingsand

-Cawsand and Kingand are twin villages in the southeast of Cornwall, on the county’s quieter, more secluded Rame Peninsula.
-This area, also known as Conrwall’s ‘Forgotten Corner’, is an Area of Outstanding Natural Beauty and this, combined with it’s difficult-to-reach location, means that it is a natural haven that avoids the type of crowds that are typical of a Cornish summer.
+Cawsand and Kingsand are twin villages in the southeast of Cornwall, on the county’s quieter, more secluded Rame Peninsula.
+This area, also known as Cornwall’s ‘forgotten corner’, is an officially designated area of outstanding natural beauty (AONB) and this, combined with it’s difficult-to-reach location, means that it is a natural haven that avoids the type of crowds that are typical of a Cornish summer.

 Both of these villages are quintessentially Cornish, with narrow streets lined with fishing cottages that lead down to small stretches of ‘village beach’.
 They can get busier on the weekends due to day-trippers from Devon, but these villages remain firmly off Cornwall’s beaten path.